bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:38:36

 It's funny, I think elliptic curves are way more complicated.
-I'm always like, I think lattice-based cryptography and homomorphic stuff, which is lattice-based and, you know, was initially pioneered for post-quantum resistance and stuff.
+I'm always like, I think lattice-based cryptography and homomorphic stuff, which is lattice-based and was initially pioneered for post-quantum resistance and stuff.
 I think it's way easier to understand than elliptic curves.
 Because what is an elliptic curve, really?
 I'm always very confused.
 Not confused, but it's always very abstract for me.
-Whereas lattices are just, you know, it's matrices and it's noise.
+Whereas lattices are just it's matrices and it's noise.
 And I understand that a lot better.
 It's like a lot easier for me.
 So it's funny, you should you guys are, guys are real crypto people.